Plainville, Massachusetts: Education

+Plainville is also a member of the Tri-County Regional Vocational Technical High School.

 Government

 Local

+Plainville built a new Municipal Complex in 2019, financed with revenue provided by a local casino.

-Plainville has a board of selectmen style government.
-The town has a three member select board, the current members, Stanley Widak Jr., Jeff Johnson, and Brian Kelly, were each elected to three year terms.
-The town also elects park commissioners, library trustees, members of the boards of health, assessors, planning, redevelopment, and school committee members.
+Plainville has a board of selectmen and open town meeting style government.
+The town has a three-member Board of Selectmen, the current members, Maggie Clarke, Jeff Johnson, and Brian Kelly, were each elected to three year terms.
+The town also elects park commissioners, library trustees, members of the boards of health, assessors, planning, redevelopment, school committee members, and a housing authority.
 In total there exist 24 boards and committees in town.

+The school committee is governed by: Justin Alexander, Michele Sharpe, Shannon Kerrigan, Jennifer Maloney Plante, and Steve Albert.
+Greg Wehmeyer, Bruce Cates, and Christopher Brenneis represent the town at the King Philip Regional School Committee.

+After 15 years of service to the town, on April 3, 2023, town clerk Ellen Roberston retired; she was succeeded by Cynthia Bush.

 State

 The town is represented in the Massachusetts State Senate by Democrat Rebecca Rausch (Massachusetts Senate's Norfolk, Bristol and Middlesex district).
 She has served since 2019.
 Marcus Vaughn, a Republican, represents the town in the Massachusetts House of Representatives (9th Norfolk district).

 Federal

 Jake Auchincloss represents the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Plainville in the United States Senate.